EVEREST EXPEDITION 8,848M

 - Trekking and climbing map.

-- Domestic Flight) Fly from Kathmandu – Lukla and while returning Lukla – Kathmandu, as per itinerary.
+- Domestic Flight) Fly from Kathmandu – Lukla while returning to Lukla – Kathmandu, as per itinerary.

-- Member Luggage Up to 70 Kg per member for personal baggage during the trek carrying by porters or Yaks.
+- Member Luggage Up to 70 Kg per member for personal baggage during the trek carried by porters or Yaks.

-- 3 meals a day (BLD; including tea and coffee) along with accessible accommodation at Hotel/Lodge during the trek and at the Basecamp.
+- 3 meals a day (BLD; including tea and coffee) and accessible accommodation at Hotel/Lodge during the trek and at the Basecamp.
 Well-managed base camp set up for members & Staffs.

 - Porter: Porters per member up to Base camp from Lukla & Porters return from Base camp to Lukla.

 - Base Camp Staff: Experienced and well-trained Base Camp Cook & kitchen Helpers as required.

 - Staff Salary and allowance: All Nepalese staff & porter’s daily wages, salary, equipment, foods & clothing.

 - Each member will have an individual tent in Base Camp.